DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

   being hurt, which makes the “disrespect” interpretation feel certain.
   You’re now experiencing “relationship problems.”

-**The whirlpool’s greatest trick is convincing you it’s not a whirlpool—it’s just reality.** The practices below are designed to break this spell by severing the automatic link between thought and feeling, causing the whirlpool to lose its energy and dissolve.
+**The whirlpool’s greatest trick is convincing you that this temporary emotional storm represents permanent reality.** The practices below are designed to break this spell by severing the automatic link between thought and feeling, causing the whirlpool to lose its energy and dissolve.

 ------------------------------------------------------------------------